Installing an ADA Compliant Sign at the Right Place

 Got an ADA compliant sign to mount in your business?
 ADA signs should be installed where a permanent space in a building is being designated.
 This means any room or area that retains the same function for more than 7 days.
-ADA signs are not required in non-public areas of your building, outside including parking lots (except for disabled parking bays).
-ADA signs are required in all areas that relate to safety, such as stairs used, elevators and exits.
+ADA compliant sign is not required in non-public areas of your building, including parking lots (except for disabled parking bays).
+Installing ADA compliant signs is required in all areas related to safety, such as stairs used, elevators, and exits.

 People with disabilities are used to seeing and relying on these signs, so when something is out of place it can create unnecessary confusion.
 An improperly installed sign can put the disabled person at risk in an emergency situation.

 The ADA regulations for signs can seem a little complex, so its important to take care when mounting your sign to avoid prosecution.

 Installing at the right height

 - ADA signs should be mounted 48-60 inches from the door (measured to the center of the sign)

 - A good height is for the center of the sign to be 54 inches off the ground (just a recommendation)

 ADA compliant signs are measured from the floor to the bottom of the lowest characters, and the floor to the bottom of the highest characters, not the bottom and top of the sign itself.

 Signs indicating the purpose of a room have rules for where the sign should be in relation to the entry door, floor and ceiling.

 Exactly where to place the sign depends on whether you have a single or double door.